AgneteSteine/agnetesteine.github.io/_posts/2020-03-22-what-are-the-different-e-book-devices-and-how-do-they-differ.markdown

 ---
 layout: post
-title: What are the Different E-Book Devices and How Do They Differ?
+title: What Are the Different E-Book Devices and How Do They Differ?
 date: 2020-03-22 19:45
 published: true
 header_feature_image: _uploads/ereader.jpg
 caption:
 tags:    # use [tag1,tag2]
 ---
-## What are the Different E-Book Devices and How Do They Differ?
+## What Are the Different E-Book Devices and How Do They Differ?

 Ever since its introduction, the e-book has become a viable and increasingly common way for reading books.
 Many people nowadays have either switched entirely to reading digital books, or reading them alongside print ones.
 For these readers today there are plentiful of choices out there for both e-reading devices and tablets.
 All with either very different or minor variations and features.